marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 With second form: required to capture XSRF-token-cookie (possible with cross-site-scripting);

-With our tries - possible to get xsrf-token-cookie from browser's console.
+With our internal tries - possible to get xsrf-token-cookie from browser's console.
 Then fill "name", "phone" and xsrf-token.

 With "Go!"-button -> fresh listener is added. 'broken' csrf protection.